KrishJoshi/Covid19-Stats-iOS-App/README.md

 Use Covid Stats.xcworkspace when opening this app on XCode insted of Covid Stats.xcodeproj

 ### Running
+**Main App**
+The app has two main sections today and summary.
+Today will show the latest figures while Summary shows total stats.
+On the top right of the app there's sort where you can change the way you see the details.

+**Widget**
+After adding the widget, user can long press the widget and click on "Edit 'Covid Stats'", here user can select the country they would like to see the stats for.

 ### Mention
-Thanks to @aaryankotharii for creating [Corona-Widget](https://github.com/aaryankotharii/Corona-Widget).
+- Thanks to @aaryankotharii for creating [Corona-Widget](https://github.com/aaryankotharii/Corona-Widget).
 It's was used as a Fork and inspiration for this project.
+- [Covid API](https://covid-19-apis.postman.com/) for providing the latest data